The Science of Steel: Understanding How Weight Affects Performance

 The Importance of Understanding Weight in Steel Performance

 Understanding weight’s impact on performance is crucial in selecting the right type of steel for any given application.
-The weight of a structural element affects its strength-to-weight ratio; that is how much load it can carry relative to its weight.
+The weight of a structural element affects its strength-to-weight ratio, that is, how much load it can carry relative to its weight.
 A lighter structure would have more favorable strength-to-weight ratios than a heavy one.

 The Basics of Steel